Now let's see how to update product variants' prices and stock quantities.

 For variant ID 10000000104-128, add" 700" in the variantPrice column and "25" in the variantQuantity column.

 For variant ID 10000000104-256, add" 750" in the variantPrice column and "15" in the variantQuantity column.

 As a result, your file contents should look like the following:

 Next, save the file and import it via the Import page in your store's Admin area (Catalog > Import).

-After the import process completes, you should see the updated prices and stock quantity for the product variants.
+After completing the import process, you should see the updated prices and stock quantity for the product variants.